hasinidilanka/hasinidilanka.github.io/_pages/about.md

   - /about.html
 ---

 I’m a fourth-year PhD student from the Computer and Information Science and Engineering Department of the University of Florida.
-My research areas are System-on-Chip security, security verification and trusted execution verification.

-My passion is researching about the security of software and hardware domains.
-While understanding existing security vulnerabilities in a design I am also keen on identifying new threats and vulnerabilities.
-My main interest is to automatically detect vulnerabilities with minimal effort.
+Research Areas:
+- Assertion-Based Security Verification
+- System-on-Chip (SoC) Security
+- Verifying Trusted Execution Environments (TEE)
+- Side-channel Velnerabilties